14 Things You Might Not Know About William Shakespeare

 Despite his many contributions to English literature, surprisingly little is known about William Shakespeare’s life.
-For the past four centuries, historians have had the difficult task of piecing together the Bard's biography with only a handful of old legal documents.
-Here's what we do know about the celebrated actor, poet, and playwright, who was born (and died!) on April 23.
+For the past four centuries, historians have had the difficult task of piecing together the Bard's biography with only a handful of old legal documents .
+Here's what we do know about the celebrated actor, poet, and playwright.

 1. Shakespeare's writing was likely influenced by his father's legal troubles.